gbasin/LLM-DB/README.md

 Using an LM to reason about each potential match for a query gives you much smarter results than vector embedding similarity.
 Let's compare.

-Notice how the vector embeddings are all pretty similar (the first line is the string that we will compare distances to):
+Notice how the vector embeddings are all pretty similar, in this case I'm using OpenAI's ada-002.
+The first line is the string that we will compare similarity to:

 ```
 % python src/scripts/calc_cosine_sim.py "\